lsmoura/foodbook/readme.markdown

 * There is little interaction with developer and customer in a hackathon, so not everything will seem to be "the way the client wants".
 * The database of choice was sqlite for its simplicity.
 It would not be feasible to use such database on a production environment with more than a few hundred users, but the system can easily be converted to be used in any SQL environment, or even no-SQL with a few tweaks.
 * Product editing is not implemented.
 Since many "hosts" may be using the same product, it's not wise to let everyone edit the products.
 That should be done by a superuser (administrator? moderator? collaborator?).
 For now, this can be done directly on the database.
+* Hosts are added manually on the database.

 ## Author